markusfisch/bots/tournament/README.md

 There can be multiple entries for a letter so a team can use different machines for different games.
 Within a game, however, the player names are unique, of course.

+The third column is optional and can contain a longer name.
+Then this long name is displayed instead of the IP address.

 Save this file as "names" and put it in the same directory where the Makefile is.
 This is what the `--name-file` option in `FLAGS` is for.